cilium/cilium/Documentation/helm-values.rst

      - Hubblecertgen is used if hubble.tls.auto.method=cronJob
      - object
      - ``{"annotations":{},"automount":true,"create":true,"name":"hubble-generate-certs"}``
+   * - serviceAccounts.nodeinit.enabled
+     - Enabled is temporary until https://github.com/cilium/cilium-cli/issues/1396 is implemented.
+Cilium CLI doesn't create the SAs for node-init, thus the workaround.
+Helm is not affected by this issue.
+Name and automount can be configured, if enabled is set to true.
+Otherwise, they are ignored.
+Enabled can be removed once the issue is fixed.
+Cilium-nodeinit DS must also be fixed.
+     - bool
+     - ``false``
    * - sleepAfterInit
      - Do not run Cilium agent when running with clean mode.
 Useful to completely uninstall Cilium as it will stop Cilium from starting and create artifacts in the node.
      - bool